Shopify is among the most popular tools for building your ecommerce website, and with good reason.

 WooCommerce is a free plugin for WordPress to turn any WordPress website into a store.
 You’ll still need to pay for website hosting and domain registration.
 Depending on the hosting plan you choose, you may also need to purchase your SSL certificate.
 Before you can do anything with Woocomerce, you first have to install and configure WordPress.

-Magento is an open-source platform similar to WordPress.
-However, Magento is solely an e-commerce platform where WordPress is predominantly a Content management system.
-Magento is powerful, but it will be difficult to reach your Ecommerce goals if you don’t know how to code.
-Because of this, it is a better option for enterprise-level businesses that have their own development teams or can afford to Outsource development.
+Adobe Commerce is an open-source platform similar to WordPress.
+However, Adobe Commerce is solely an ecommerce platform, whereas WordPress is predominantly a content management system.
+Adobe Commerce is powerful, but it will be difficult to reach your ecommerce goals if you don’t know how to code.
+Because of this, it is a better option for enterprise-level businesses that have their own development teams or can afford to outsource development.

-As long as you know how to code there are no limitations to how you can design your store.
+As long as you know how to code, there are no limitations to how you can design your store.
 There is a large community of people available to help answer questions.
-It is not easy to install and compared to other open-source software is more difficult to find a hosting provider that supports Magento. despite the fact that Magento is far more flexible than Shopify, it comes with a steep learning curve, which is not ideal for people who want or need something easy to use.
+It is not easy to install, and compared to other open-source software is more difficult to find a hosting provider that supports Adobe Commerce.
+Despite the fact that Adobe Commerce is far more flexible than Shopify, it comes with a steep learning curve, which is not ideal for people who want or need something easy to use.